mezzio/mezzio/docs/book/v3/getting-started/features.md

 Middleware is also designed for composability; you should be able to nest middleware and re-use middleware.

-With Expressive, you can build middleware applications such as the following:
+With Mezzio, you can build middleware applications such as the following:

 - APIs
 - Websites